sourcegraph/handbook/content/engineering/developer-insights/code-insights/index.md

 We plan and track our day-to-day work on our [Kanban board](https://github.com/orgs/sourcegraph/projects/118).
 Our current process is as follows:

 - Incoming tickets (e.g. from other teams) arrive in the _Inbox_ column.
 - Work is scheduled by adding a card to the _Planned_ column.
-This happens after talking through the next priorities in our [weekly sync](#weekly-sync) or raising something asynchronously in the #code-insights-chat Slack channel.
+This happens after talking through the next priorities in our [weekly sync](#weekly-sync) or raising something asynchronously in the #code-insights Slack channel.
   - The _Planned_ column is an _ordered_ column, by priority.
 Priority is discussed on the team.
   - Work should not be moved into this column until it is ready for development.
   - Anything that needs design input gets the `needs-design` label and goes in the _Needs design_ column.